Enziet/wave_harmonics/README.md

 will be noisy, but finding harmonics is the name of the game!
 There are 3 variables the user can control: frequency(f), wavelength(w), and divisor(i).
 Frequency and wavelength are 32-bit floating point numbers, so their value can get fairly high, and the divisor is capped between 128 and 1,920,000,000, in increments of 128.

-(44 and its multiples are very interesting wavelengths!)
+> note: 44 and its multiples are very interesting wavelengths!
+> also note: the GUI is being done with G4P, so you'll need to add the G4P library to complile.

 ## Controls: